Thomas Mazanec

 Thomas Mazanec (余泰明) researches premodern Chinese literature and religion, as well as their encounters with other cultures.
 He is also interested in world literature, poetics, digital humanities, and translation studies.
 His publications cover a broad range of topics, from the evolution of a Sanskrit literary term in medieval China; to systems of monetary, religious, and literary debts; to the potential contributions of network analysis to literary history.
 He is especially fond of the art of literary translation, maintaining a collection of bizarre and obscure translations of classical Chinese poetry into English and co-editing an online bibliography of Chinese poetry in translation.

-Prof. Mazanec’s first book, Poet-Monks: The Invention of Buddhist Poetry in Medieval China, is forthcoming from Cornell University Press.
+Prof. Mazanec’s first book, Poet-Monks: The Invention of Buddhist Poetry in Medieval China, was recently published by Cornell University Press.
 This book explores the formation of a tradition of “poet-monks” during the ninth and tenth centuries, and the ways in which these monks brought together poetic and religious practice in their verses.
 Other current research projects include studies of religious and literary infrastructure, of Buddhist poetry written by the architects of one of the largest persecutions of Buddhism, of the limits of “lyricism” as a lens through which to understand classical Chinese poetry, and multiple book-length translations of Tang poetry.
-He is also the East Asia section editor for the Journal of the American Oriental Society.
+He is also the East Asia section editor for the Journal of the American Oriental Society and the Acting Director of Translation Studies at UCSB’s Comparative Literature Program.

 You can find him on social media at Mastadon and Bluesky.